Shoalsteed/I2PLocalization-/README.md

 When a router is placed into hidden mode, three key things change about its behaviour.

-It will no longer publish a routerInfo to the NetDB.
-(Network database) It will no longer accept participating tunnels. it will reject direct connections to routers in the same country that it is in.
+1. It will no longer publish a routerInfo to the NetDB.
+(Network database)

+2. It will no longer accept participating tunnels.

+3. It will reject direct connections to routers in the same country that it is in.

 These defences make the routers more difficult to enumerate reliably, and protect them from restrictions on routing traffic for others.

 **Router Distribution and Traffic Considerations**

-Hidden mode routers need non-hidden routers to provide them with a path to participate in the network.
+1.Hidden mode routers need non-hidden routers to provide them with a path to participate in the network.
 More is usually better, because this is where enumeration of non-hidden routers to interfere with their tunnels and connectivity might happen.

-More traffic on the network results in better protection for everyone.
+2. More traffic on the network results in better protection for everyone.

-The network needs mostly non-hidden routers.
+3.The network needs mostly non-hidden routers.